Please note that this pertains to South African Legislation, the King Requirements, and Best Practice.

-– Whilst the Board are ultimately responsible they cannot do everything themselves and realistically they need to step out of the way in terms of the day to day management of the company.
+– Whilst the Board of Directors are ultimately responsible they cannot do everything themselves and realistically they need to step out of the way in terms of the day-to-day management of the company.

 The next question therefore is, are the Directors independent of management?

-– In the instances where external assistance is needed and the Board of Directors can outsource expert advice and where they do, do they actually make use of that advice?
+– In the instances where external assistance is needed and the Board of Directors can and do outsource expert advice and where they do, do they actually make use of that advice?

-– The duties of the Board are onerous – there is all the compliance stuff and all the leadership stuff and getting the business in and finding the deals and paying the bills and looking after the staff stuff and the reality is that you cannot control everything all of the time.
-So, has the Board delegated sufficiently to committee’s or sub-committees or even to HOD’s directly?
+– The duties of the Board of Directors are onerous – there is all the compliance stuff and all the leadership stuff and getting the business in and finding the deals and paying the bills and looking after the staff stuff and the reality is that they cannot control everything all of the time.
+So, has the Board of Directors delegated sufficiently to committees or sub-committees or even to HODs directly?

-– What about the Board and Committee charters?
-Firstly do you have a charter and if so is it updated on a regular basis to ensure that it still meets the requirements of the company as well as any new legislation?
+– What about the Board of Directors and Committee charters?
+Firstly do they have a charter and if so is it updated on a regular basis to ensure that it still meets the requirements of the company as well as any new legislation?
 Not meeting new legislation requirements could prove to be very costly.

 – How are the sustainability issues dealt with?
 Is there a committee or sub-committee set up to handle them or are they handled by a committee that is already set up and if so, which one?
 Is it the right one?
 To have tasks split between the sub-committees or to have one sub-committee set up specifically to deal with the sustainability issues is a decision that will need to be taken.